-The new paper, which was published in Physical Review Letters, studies two-dimensional hexagonal photonic lattices of silicon Mie resonators with a topological optical band structure in the visible spectral range.
 The local optical density of states is mapped with deep subwavelength resolution, and the results show evidence of topological edge states at the domain walls between topological and trivial lattices.

 Topological photonic materials open new ways to route information for communication and computing purposes.
 Nanostructures with topological phases of light potentially allow lossless photon transport in large-scale optical integrated circuits.
 The paper examines two-dimensional photonic lattices operating in the visible spectral range.